differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-15-k3s-pv-loss-incident-review.md

 ### Alerting

 Is there any way that I could have spotted the wiped volumes earlier (before it backed up the blank data)?
 Obviously, this problem impacted the monitoring system, so that's not gonna work.

 But, for example, if I were displaying the dashboard on the wall, I'd have spotted the problem immediately.
+Consider extended health checks.
+Maybe some CronJobs to exercise things?